-This topical seminar provides content on the concepts of human attachment, loss, death, dying, and bereavement.
+A topical seminar which provides content on the concepts of human attachment, loss, death, dying, and bereavement.
 Special clinical attention is given to the processes of grief therapy in resolving pathological grief and facilitating grief related to special kinds of losses.
 Grief is studied within the context of family systems.